Notice Of Intent to Homeschool

 It’s important to understand your rights as a parent and to know the correct application of the Virginia homeschool law.
 Let’s discuss some of the questions asked by new and veteran homeschoolers:

 Some school districts provide their own form; however, you are not required to use a specific form.
 District forms may include requests for information the homeschool law does not require, such as a social security number or date of birth.
 The HEAV form only includes information specifically required by the Virginia homeschool statute.
-You may download HEAV’s Notice of Intent to Homeschool form or write a letter.
+You may download HEAV’s Notice of Intent to Homeschool form or (Spanish version Notice of Intent form) or write a letter.
 You should request “Return Receipt” service so you will have proof they have received it.
 It is not necessary to deliver the form in person unless you file close to the August 15 deadline.
 Ask for a receipt if you hand deliver the NOI.

 First, you must indicate on the NOI form or by letter that you have met one of four options given in §22.1-254.1 (A).
 The law states that a parent may homeschool if he has a high school diploma; or is a certified teacher; or provides a program of study or curriculum which may be delivered through a correspondence course or distance learning program or in any other manner; or provides evidence that he is able to provide an adequate education for the child.